 - DHHSi can either suspend or debar individuals for commission of fraud or a criminal offense, lack of business integrity, willful failure to perform according to the terms of sponsored agreements and other serious violations.

 - Wholly or partly suspend or terminate the Federal award

 The FEC is used:

 - Faculty Effort Certification reports are used in the audit process to ensure compliance with the level of effort agreed to in the award document, to confirm the salary charges were appropriate and/or to determine and document cost shared effort.

-The FEC ensures compliance with the "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards" (Uniform Guidance) Title 2 CFR Chapter II, Part 220 requirement to confirm that the distribution of salaries "represents a reasonable estimate of the work performed by the employee during the period."
+The FEC ensures compliance with the "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards" (Uniform Guidance) Title 2 CFR Chapter II, Part 200, Subpart E, §200.430 requirement to confirm that the distribution of salaries "represents a reasonable estimate of the work performed by the employee during the period."